The weather’s warming up and summer is so close you can almost taste it.

 (Spoiler alert – it tastes like Prosecco – or is that just us?!)

-Not only does summer mean some amazing events in Perth – think Fringe World, Rooftop Movies, Perth Arts Festival, live music – it also is the perfect opportunity to see more of this beautiful state.
+Not only does summer mean some amazing events in Perth – think Fringe World, Rooftop Movies, Perth Arts Festival, live music – it also is the perfect opportunity to see more of our beautiful state.

 In celebration of the area that MadFish calls home we’ve come up with our own collection of favourite spots in the South West.
 It goes without saying that a visit to the region’s amazing wineries is a MUST but we’ve included a mix of stunning landscapes and some of the quirkier delights of the region!